xpqz/dyalog-docs/programming-reference-guide/docs/defined-functions-and-operators/traditional-functions-and-operators/control-structures/signature.md

 ```

 The next block of statements specifies that the function is exported as a method named `Mix`.
-The method has 4 different signatures; i.e. it may be called with 4 different parameter/result combinations.
+The method has 4 different signatures; that is, it may be called with 4 different parameter/result combinations.
 ```apl
       :Signature Int32[,]←Mix Double Dimension, ...
             ...Int32[] Vec1, Int32[] Vec2